JudicaelPoumay/confluence-mcp-read-only/README.md

 - **Unused Variables:** The standard OAuth client variables (`ATLASSIAN_OAUTH_CLIENT_ID`, `ATLASSIAN_OAUTH_CLIENT_SECRET`, `ATLASSIAN_OAUTH_REDIRECT_URI`, `ATLASSIAN_OAUTH_SCOPE`) are **not** used and can be omitted when configuring for BYOT.
 - **No Setup Wizard:** The `--oauth-setup` wizard is not applicable and should not be used for this approach.
 - **No Token Cache Volume:** The Docker volume mount for token storage (e.g., `-v "${HOME}/.mcp-atlassian:/home/app/.mcp-atlassian"`) is also not necessary if you are exclusively using the BYOT method, as no tokens are stored or managed by this server.
-- **Scope:** The provided access token must already have the necessary permissions (scopes) for the Jira/Confluence operations you intend to perform.
+- **Scope:** The provided access token must already have the necessary permissions (scopes) for the Confluence operations you intend to perform.

 This option is useful in scenarios where OAuth credential management is centralized or handled by other infrastructure components.
 </details>